infoshareacademy/jfdd14-futureFront-app/README.md

 # GiftMatcher

-GiftMatcher is an web application that can be used to find most suitable gift idea for our loved ones, or our own gift to existing database that will be searchable by every user.
+GiftMatcher is a web application that can be used to find most suitable gift idea for our loved ones, or our own gift to existing database that will be searchable by every user.
 You can check how it looks like [here](http://app.futurefront.jfdd14.is-academy.pl/).

+## Features

+Current features include:

+- registration/login
+- search gifts by name, category or price
+- add gifts to favorites
+- add your own gifts to existing database
+- check application statistics

 ## Creators